Ectemnius cavifrons♀︎♂︎

 It can take a large part of an hour before the right spot has been found, in which case he will crawl out backwards from the tunnel, turn in front of the entrance and crawl in backwards again so it’s head is pointed towards the entrance when inside.

-From my own observations it turns out that the males looking for a spot on the bee hotel are agressive towards the other bees and wasps on the hotels.
+From my own observations it turns out that the males looking for a spot on the bee hotel are aggressive towards the other bees and wasps on the hotels.
 When they see an insect they want to scare away they will align themselves in the air with the victim, shoot forward quickly and crash into them.
 They seem to do this especially with insects near holes in order to scare them away.
 But they will also attack insects approaching a nest hole in flight.
 Especially European wool carder bees (Anthidium manicatum) are targeted although these do not seem to be impressed by the harassments.

 2.4.
 MATING